AUTISM PROGRAM OVERVIEW

 We have full time behaviorists for the program who work hand-in-hand with the administration and the classroom teachers.
 Behavioral staff conducts Functional Analysis of Behavior, and provides social skills instruction in each classroom.
 All aspects of the program are overseen by the school principal who also maintains certification as a Board Certified Behavior Analyst (BCBA).
 Related service staff is on-hand to provide speech, OT or PT, as needed.

-Our program has contracted with Pediatric Psychiatric Nurse Practitioner, Christine Doerr (LPN), who is in our building every week.
+Our program has contracted with Pediatric Psychiatric Nurse Practitioner, Christine Doerr, APRN-BC,MA, LPC (Advanced Practice Nurse), who is in our building every week.
 She can observe, evaluate, prescribe, and monitor medication.
 Her services are optional; any family who chooses to work with her receives her services free of charge.

 Our overarching philosophy is that we maintain focus on the whole child/family.
 We are not only concerned about supporting our students in the school setting, but also in their home and community.
 We are very familiar with all available supports and services available to families in the county and work closely with Bergen's Promise as well as other agencies.